 Lens luxation is a condition that causes your dog to dislocate the lens in their eye.
 This can cause a block within the drainage channels within the eye.
 The build-up of pressure in the eye can be painful, and if it is not treated, then there is a chance that your dog could go blind.
 Take your dog to your veterinarian if you notice any changes in their eyes, and they will be able to diagnose any potential problems and prescribe the best course of treatment.

-- During the mid-1800s Yorkshire terriers were used to hunt rats, badgers, rodents underground and in tight nooks and crannies.
+- During the mid-1800s, Yorkshire terriers were used to hunt rats, badgers, rodents underground and in tight nooks and crannies.

-- When a Yorkie is a new-born, they can weigh as little as 70g!
+- When Yorkie puppies are newborns, they can weigh as little as 70g!

-- Yorkshire Terriers love to sit on people’s laps, making them great therapy dogs or companions for children.
+- Yorkshire Terriers love to sit on people’s laps, making them excellent therapy dogs or companions for children.

 - It’s not a good idea to let your Yorkshire Terrier off the leash; their bold character means they love to chase after things!

-- Yorkshire Terriers can develop Separation Anxiety, which can make them scared or stressed.
+- Yorkshire Terriers can develop Separation Anxiety, which can make them scared or stressed when left alone.